Freedoms of the air: Fifth freedom

 Up until the 1980s, Air India's flights to New York JFK from India were all operated under fifth freedom rights.
 From its 1962 initiation of Boeing 707 service to Idlewild (renamed JFK in 1964), flights had intermediate stops at one Middle East airport (Kuwait, Cairo, or Beirut), then two or three European airports, the last of which was always London's Heathrow, with trans-Atlantic service operating between Heathrow and JFK.
 This service continued well into the Boeing 747 era.
 Currently, Air India's North American flights are nonstop Boeing 777 service to India, with one exception, that being a revival of fifth freedom flights operating Boeing 787 service on the Newark—Heathrow—Ahmedabad route.
 However, Air India does not currently operate that route.

 The fifth freedom has been discussed in 2017 in connection with the Saint Helena Airport.
-Flights (by a South African airline) serving it have to refuel at Windhoek Airport; but they are not allowed to board more passengers coming from connecting flights, which means that passengers from Cape Town must do a detour over Johannesburg with fairly little connecting time, with risk of missing the once-weekly flight.
+Flights (by a South African airline) serving it have to refuel at Walvis Bay Airport; but they are not allowed to board more passengers coming from connecting flights, which means that passengers from Johannesburg must do a detour over Cape Town with fairly little connecting time, with risk of missing the once-weekly flight.